RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 have to be unique--like Twitter handles, two people can't both have the same bucket name, even in different accounts.
 One common practice is to use some kind of personal prefix with your bucket names--for instance, I use `rluckom`, and name my buckets things like `rluckom-logging`, `rluckom-terraform-state`, etc. Choose a name for your terraform state bucket, and at the bottom of the form, select the circle to enable object versioning.
+You don't need to change any of the other options[^4]

 ![View of the S3 bucket creation flow showing the enable object versioning selector](/img/practitioner_journey/000/s3_enable.png)

 #### Make an Administrator Server Role

 In this step, we're going to create an administrator-level access role within our account.
-We'll use it In the next step after this one, when we start a _virtual machine_[^4] (VM) on which to run terraform.
+We'll use it In the next step after this one, when we start a _virtual machine_[^5] (VM) on which to run terraform.
 Because we're going to want terraform to create infrastructure on our behalf, we need to give it administrator access to our account.
 This is a pretty big deal, so we're going to follow some security precautions around this role: